Color dependence of the topological susceptibility in Yang-Mills theories: Yang-Mills theories

 In the continuum theory, the charge $Q\in \mathbb{Z}$ is quantised.
 Lattice artefacts spoil the discreteness of the topological charge and prevent $Q$ from taking integer values on configurations generated in numerical simulations.
 The assignment of integer topological charge on the lattice is affected by an ambiguity, though this is expected to be irrelevant in the continuum limit.

-Other systematic effects stem from the fact that finite ensembles produced by Monte Carlo updating algorithms have practical limitations.
+Other factors that affect the accuracy of the results stem from the practical limitations of Monte Carlo updating algorithms and of the finite range of lattice spacings that can be simulated.
 Among them, we mention the existence of (auto)correlation between configurations, (partial) topological freezing, and numerical noise due to short-distance fluctuations, as well as the appearance of other uncertainties in the continuum limit extrapolation.
-We refer to the original literature for details~\cite{Lucini:2001ej,DelDebbio:2002xa, Bonati:2016tvi,Bonanno:2020hht, Athenodorou:2021qvs,topology,Panagopoulos:2011rb, Bonati:2015sqt}, and for a survey of the advanced strategies that the lattice collaborations implement in order to minimise the systematic effects in the measurement of $\chi$.
-Direct comparison of the results from different measurements is a way to assess the size of systematic effects.
+We refer to the original literature for details~\cite{Lucini:2001ej,DelDebbio:2002xa, Bonati:2016tvi,Bonanno:2020hht, Athenodorou:2021qvs,Bennett:2022ftz,Panagopoulos:2011rb, Bonati:2015sqt}, and for a survey of the advanced strategies that the lattice collaborations implement in order to minimise the statistical error and the systematic effects in the measurement of $\chi$.
+Under the reasonable assumption that the identified errors have been evaluated correctly, a direct comparison of the results from the measurements of the different groups is a way to assess the size of any potentially remaining systematic effects.